When you buy something after clicking a link on this site, we may earn an affiliate commission.

 Have you ever considered using that wasted garage space that you have as a source of income?
 Perhaps you weren’t even aware that renting out your garage is a viable option and really isn’t that difficult with today’s modern technology!

 I mean… there are dumber ways to create passive income.
 Believe me – I know.
 I’m the guy behind this blog – the Dumb Passive Income blog!
-And I’ll admit, I’m not even looking to rent out my garage.
+And I’ll admit, I’m not even looking to rent out my garage or lease my garage.
 I currently have a mother-in-law living in my home and her car is taking up my 3rd stall in my garage.
 So why am I even writing this post?

 Well… I’m writing this for you.
 Maybe you DO have some extra space in your garage (or anywhere else) that is just sitting dormant and doing nothing for you.
-You might be like so many others and your extra space has just been piling up with junk, year after year.
+You might be like so many others and your extra parking space has just been piling up with junk, year after year.